AdaThink-Med: Optimizing Inference-Time Compute for Medical Reasoning via Uncertainty Quantification: Experiments

-\textbf{Comparison with Length-calibration Methods.} As shown in Table~\ref{tab:compare_w_length_shap}, AdaThink-Med demonstrates significant efficiency improvements over existing length-calibration baselines.
-It reduces the average reasoning length to 64 tokens on LLama and 106 tokens on Qwen, which are 2.0$\times$ and 2.8$\times$ shorter than those generated by Kimi1.5 (checkpoints selection rule is provided in~\ref{sec_supp_imple_details}) with LLama and Qwen backbones, respectively, while achieving comparable accuracy (LLama: 55.59\% versus 55.65\% for Kimi1.5 ; Qwen: 54.99\% versus 55.41\% for Kimi1.5).
-Moreover, AdaThink-Med obtains the highest AES scores on both model backbones, reaching 0.92 on LLama and 0.93 on Qwen, corresponding to improvements of +0.14 and +0.38 over the next best method (Kimi1.5) on LLama and Qwen, respectively.
-These gains originate from the model's adaptive thinking capability: AdaThink-Med dynamically allocates reasoning length per instance, preserving brevity on straightforward questions while utilizing extended reasoning chains for difficult or initially incorrect cases via its accuracy-aware compensation mechanism.
-This strategy effectively lowers computational cost without undermining reliability.
+\textbf{Comparison with Length-calibration Methods.} As shown in Table~\ref{tab:compare_w_length_shap}, AdaThink-Med delivers marked efficiency gains over existing length-calibration baselines.
+It reduces the average reasoning length to 64 tokens on Llama and {106} tokens on Qwen.
+These lengths are {2.0}$\times$ and {2.8}$\times$ shorter than those produced by Kimi1.5, and 2.6$\times$ and {3.2}$\times$ shorter than those from ShortBetter, respectively, while achieving comparable accuracy (Llama: 55.59\% vs. 55.94\% for ShortBetter; Qwen: 54.99\% vs. 54.28\% for ShortBetter).
+Additionally, AdaThink-Med achieves the highest AES scores on both model backbones, with 0.92 on Llama and 0.93 on Qwen, respectively.
+This corresponds to an improvement of +0.14 over the next best method (Kimi1.5) on Llama and +0.38 on Qwen.
+These improvements stem from the model's adaptive thinking capability: AdaThink-Med dynamically allocates reasoning length, maintaining brevity on easy questions while employing extended reasoning chains on challenging or initially incorrect cases through its accuracy aware compensation mechanism.
+This approach effectively reduces computational cost without sacrificing reliability.

-\textbf{Emergence of Reasoning Mode Divergence.} As illustrated in Fig.~\ref{fig:len_distribution}(a), models trained with AdaThink-Med exhibit a notable divergence in reasoning modes, spontaneously developing two distinct behaviors: a \textit{non-thinking} mode that outputs answers directly without intermediate reasoning, and a \textit{thinking} mode characterized by concise yet essential reasoning steps.
-Unlike prior work~\citep{zhang2025synapseroute}, which relies on manually annotated data, classifier-based pipelines, and enforced formatting to induce such separation, our results show for the first time in medical QA that this reasoning dichotomy can emerge end-to-end, without any additional supervision.
+\textbf{Reasoning Mode Separation via Reward Design.} As illustrated in Fig.~\ref{fig:len_distribution}(a), models trained with AdaThink-Med exhibit a notable bimodal distribution in reasoning length, separating into two behaviors: a \textit{non-thinking} mode that outputs answers directly without intermediate reasoning, and a \textit{thinking} mode characterized by concise yet essential reasoning steps.
+We do not claim this as a spontaneously emergent property---rather, it is a direct consequence of our difficulty-aware length reward, which jointly penalizes verbosity on easy-correct samples and rewards exploration on hard-incorrect ones.
+The contribution, instead, is that this mode separation arises \emph{end-to-end within a single model}, whereas prior work~\citep{zhang2025synapseroute} relies on manually annotated data and an external difficulty classifier to route between two separately trained models.
+To our knowledge, this is the first demonstration in medical QA that such bimodal reasoning behavior can be learned end-to-end without auxiliary supervision.